SRGSSR/pillarbox-apple/docs/KNOWN_ISSUES.md

 ## Playback of a livestream in a playlist might fail if the previous item was played at a speed > 1

 When chaining an on-demand stream played at a speed > 1 to a livestream (without DVR) in a playlist, livestream playback might fail with a Core Media error.
-If there is an item after the livestream the livestream item will simply be skipped, otherwise the player will end in a failed state.
+If there is an item after it the livestream item will simply be skipped, otherwise the player will end in a failed state.

 ### Workaround